-The same root is also the source of the Latin ???stare??? (to stand) and from there to English words such as stand, state and status.
-Other derivatives are the Russian word ctah (stan) referring to settlements/camps of semi-nomadic people of Central Asia; some Slavic languages where stan originally meant ???settlement??? but more recently has come to mean ‘apartment’ ; various Germanic languages where the root can be found in Stand and Stadt (German), stad (Dutch/Scandinavian), Stan (Polish) and stead (English; as in ???homestead???).
+The same root is also the source of the Latin ‘stare’ (to stand) and from there to English words such as stand, state and status.
+Other derivatives are the Russian word ctah (stan) referring to settlements/camps of semi-nomadic people of Central Asia; some Slavic languages where stan originally meant ‘settlement’ but more recently has come to mean ‘apartment’ ; various Germanic languages where the root can be found in Stand and Stadt (German), stad (Dutch/Scandinavian), Stan (Polish) and stead (English; as in ‘homestead’).

-In English we have seven ???obvious??? recognised countries whose names end in ???stan.
-These are:
+In English we have several most obviously-recognised countries whose names end in -stan.
+These include:

 Afghanistan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, Uzbekistan.